 - what Jobcentre Plus expects from you

-- how much the allowance will be and how it will be paid
+- if you can get the allowance, how much it will be and how it will be paid

 - about the loan

 - what will happen when the allowance ends